 Having your screening test

-We know having a this test can be stressful, so your health provider will work with you to ensure it is as quick and easy as possible.
+We know having a test can be stressful, so your health provider will work with you to ensure it is as quick and easy as possible.

 A test takes around 10 minutes.

 Most women are charged a fee for the test.

 Some Māori and Pacific providers, community or primary health organisations offer a free or low-cost option.

 What to expect